HowDoIGitHelp/CMSC23MDNotes/mdNotes/extra_stuff/kotlin_introduction.md

-You can expose the specific type of an expression using the following syntax:
+You can expose the specific type of some expression using the following syntax:

 ```kotlin